EP 447 | From Overwhelmed to Overjoyed: Five Business Lessons Every Interior Designer Needs with Diana Wagenbach

 Listen Now

-- don’t wait for the perfect time, start where you are
+- Why you shouldn’t wait for the perfect time or system—start where you are

-- avoid saying yes too soon (and too often)
+- Why you must stop saying yes too soon (and too often)

-- hiring without defined roles or expectations leads to costly missteps
+- How hiring without defined roles leads to confusion and costly mistakes

-- doing it all isn’t a badge of honor
+- Why “doing it all” isn’t a badge of honor—and what to focus on instead

 DESIGN INTERVENTION